pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 <img src="https://github.com/pradeesi/HybridCloudApp/blob/master/HybridCloudApp/Documentation/images/gcp-sign-in.png">

 Enter username for your lab pod which you can find in the paper sheet or `DMZ_USER_XX.txt` file on your desktop.
-Please change language to your preferred.
+You can change language to your preferred.

 <img src="https://github.com/pradeesi/HybridCloudApp/blob/master/HybridCloudApp/Documentation/images/gcp-login1.png" width = 500>